Star Ratings and Welcome Schemes Explained

 Activity centres, arts venues, castles, gardens, garden centres, historic attractions, historic houses, museums, tours and tourist shops.

-The Welcome Schemes recognise special efforts made by operators to provide for visitors, and to help you choose accommodation suitable to your needs.
-Those operators participating in the Welcome Schemes should display a positive attitude towards anglers, cyclists, pet owners, families, golfers or walkers and a genuine desire to meet and anticipate your needs.
+Those operators participating in the Welcome Schemes should display a positive attitude and a genuine desire to meet your needs.

 A suitable facility for the drying and storage of fishing clothing, storage boxes for rods; a daily weather forecast; freezer facility for bait or catch and facilities for preparing catch.
 Equally important is the local knowledge of where to fish.